Welcome to California College of the Arts!

 With your deposit made and your CCA email activated, you will now have full access to WebAdvisor, a web-based tool that allows you to review your academic and financial information, search for courses, emergency contact, and update your address.

-Step 5: Read CCA Laptop Initiative and Recommendations
+Step 5: Read CCA Laptop Initiative & Recommendations

 Step 6: Determine Health Insurance Eligibility

+he job board contains Work-Study and local area part-time positions and internships, exclusively for CCA students.
 The Federal Work-Study Program affords students the opportunity for part-time employment to help defray educational costs.
 Funds are awarded on a need basis to students applying for financial aid.
-Student job listings are posted on CCA's job board at CCA Works.

 Step 8: Read the Student Handbook

 The Student Handbook serves as a guide to the programs, policies, procedures, requirements, and resources of CCA.
-Students are advised to read the entire handbook.
+Students are expected to read the entire handbook.

 Step 9: Join Chimera Council on Facebook